puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   Note that debugging information for the startup and end of the application itself is sent to the console.

-* --diff_string_numeric
+* --\[no-]diff-string-numeric
   Makes a difference in type between a string and a numeric value (that are equal numerically) be a conflicting diff.
-Can only be combined with '--migrate 3.8/4.0'.
 A type difference for the `mode` attribute in `File` will always be reported since this is a significant change.
+If the option is prefixed with `no-`, then a difference in type will be ignored.
+This option can only be combined with `--migrate 3.8/4.0` and will then default to `--no-diff-string-numeric`.
+The behavior for other types of conversions is always equivalent to `--diff-string-numeric`

 * --excludes <FILE>
   Adds resource diff exclusion of specified attributes to prevent them from being included